farshed/farshed.github.io/src/content/blog/our-father-sindhu.md

 cover: '/media/blog/sindhu.webp'
 ---

-> Sindhu in might surpasses all the streams that flow. \[...]
-Like floods of rain that fall in thunder from the cloud, so Sindhu rushes on bellowing like a bull.
+> Sindhu in might surpasses all the streams that flow.<br/>\[...] <br/>Like floods of rain that fall in thunder from the cloud,<br/>so Sindhu rushes on bellowing like a bull.
 > **Rigveda 10.75**

 _Sindhu_, the Indo-Iranian name for River Indus, is a Sanskrit term meaning "sea" or "ocean".